Answers to the most common questions

 How do can-lights cause mold problems?

-Left untreated, can-lights attract moisture.
+Left uncovered, can-lights attract moisture.
 The surrounding moist drywall, combined with poor ventilation and moderate temperatures provide a perfect environment for mold to take hold and grow.

 CanCoverIt has a non-conductive mold resistant interior as well as an impermeable exterior that isolates the can-light from the attic.
 Equally important, CanCoverIt allows for air exchange within and between the conditioned inside air of your home.
 CanCoverIt helps prevent mold by eliminating conditions conducive to mold growth.